m-j-andr/PIC-1-Demo/docs/0-docs.md

 Some great sportspeople: Carlos Alcaraz, Max Verstappen, Serena Williams
 ```

-Notice that the sportspeople are on the same lines as the word "sportspeople" thanks to `end = ' '`
+Notice that the sportspeople are on the same line as the word "sportspeople" thanks to `end = ' '`
 and that they are each separated by a comma and a space thanks to `sep = ', '`.